i18n-pro/vue/README.md

 # Vision
-To make internationalization easy and enjoyable 😄💪🏻
+Make internationalization easy and enjoyable 😄💪🏻

 # Requirement

 > The current library is only applicable to  `Vue 3` .
 If you need to support  `Vue 2` , please click  [i18n-pro/vue2](https://github.com/i18n-pro/vue2)  to view<br/>